Himmatwala (1998 film): Plot

-Kishan lives a happy life with his wife and sister Kiran in a quaint village.
-When Kishan finds out that his sister has fallen in love with the head of the village, Chandra Prakash's brother Suraj, he goes to Chandra Prakash's house with his sisters proposal.

-This makes Chandra Prakash really angry and he throws Kishan out of his house after humiliating and belittling him.
+Kishan leads a happy life with his wife and sister, Kiran, in a quaint village.
+However, when he discovers that Kiran is in love with Suraj, the son of the village headman, Chandra Prakash, Kishan proposes to Suraj on her behalf.
+Chandra Prakash becomes enraged, throws Kishan out of his house, and humiliates him in the process.

-Suraj arrives to tell Kishan he will marry Kiran, come hell or high water and with or without his brothers permission.
-As Kiran and Suraj are getting married, Chandra Prakash arrives and murder's both Kiran and Suraj in front of everyone.
+Suraj then arrives and tells Kishan that he intends to marry Kiran regardless of his father's permission.
+While Kiran and Suraj are getting married, Chandra Prakash arrives and murders them both in front of everyone.

-Kishan is struck on the head which causes him to lose his sanity and he returns to a mental age of 7.
+Kishan is hit on the head, causing him to lose his sanity and regress to the mental age of seven.

-When another eloped couple Raja and Kajal, who is a lookalike of his sister Kiran, come to him for help, he helps them and in turn regains his sanity.
-Will he be able to reunite Kajal with her lover, which he failed to do with his sister??
+When the eloping couple, Raja and Kajal (who resembles Kiran), come to him for help, he assists them and regains his sanity.
+Will he succeed where he failed with his sister and reunite Kajal with her lover?